This guide describes how to set up, configure, and run the Vision AI Engine during a live match.

 On match day:

-• Select your Detection Settings.
+7. Choose your Detection Settings.
 These are used to specify the actions that will trigger a ball capture clip.
-These are enabled by default but can be toggled as needed.
+These are all enabled by default but can be toggled on or off as needed.

-• Select a Live Vision AI Detection Quality option under Quality Settings.
+8. Select a Live Vision AI Detection Quality option in the Quality Settings section.
 This setting specifies the level of computer resources committed to Vision AI coding.
 Defaults to Medium.
 Adjust based on computer performance.

-• Select a Post Processing Vision AI Detection Quality option under Quality Settings.
+9. Select a Post Processing Vision AI Detection Quality option in the Quality Settings section.
 This setting specifies post-processing quality when Vision AI codes each ball live.
 Defaults to High.
 Adjust based on computer performance.

-• Select a Second Pass Processing checkbox option.
+10. Select a Second Pass Processing radio option.
 These are:

-2. Ball Start Timing Only - verifies and adjusts clip start timing
+• Ball Start Timing Only: verifies and adjusts clip start timing.

-3. Fully Reprocess Ball - recommended for best accuracy and quality.
+• Fully Reprocess Ball: recommended for best accuracy and quality.

-Once enabled, a Start Vision AI button appears below the Video Display:
+Once enabled, a Start Vision AI button appears in the bottom-left corner of the Video Display panel:

-Before play begins, click Start Vision AI to enter Waiting for Capture mode (waiting to detect the bowler entering the frame):
+Before play begins, click the Start Vision AI button to enter Waiting for Capture mode (waiting to detect the bowler entering the frame).
+This status is also displayed in the bottom-right corner of the Video Display panel, below the live video preview:

 Once Second Pass Processing is completed, Vision AI will return to Waiting for Capture, ready for the next ball.